LuFo V-3 Project KoMMoD

 Leader: Airbus Deutschland GmbH, Partners: DLR e.V., ETW GmbH

-The main goal of the KoMMod project is to improve the efficiency of wind tunnel tests in ETW, in particular those heading for controlling laminar-turbulent boundary layer transition to enhance environmentally friendly aircraft performance.
+The main goal of the KoMMod project was to improve the efficiency of wind tunnel tests in ETW, in particular those heading for controlling laminar-turbulent boundary layer transition to enhance environmentally friendly aircraft performance.

 Research Projects Contact